-The way they are rendered and displayed, Tahoma does not seem to distinguish between both of them, providing no visual indication to a user of a fraudulent website.
-Bookman Old Style, on the other hand, seems to at least render differently the ‘l’ and ‘І’, giving a small visual hint about the legitimacy of the URL.
+The way they are rendered and displayed, Tahoma does not seem to distinguish between both them, providing no visual indication to a user of a fraudulent website.
+Bookman Old Style, on the other hand, seems to at least render the ‘l’ and ‘І differently’, giving a small visual hint about the legitimacy of the URL.

 As the ‘a’ in the second URL is actually ‘а’ in Cyrillic, therefore a translation into Punycode is required.